Skip to content

 How to use Edge Content Protection

-Edge Content Protection enforces paywall and entitlement validation at the CDN edge layer through Arc XP’s Edge Integration Framework (EIF).
-When enabled, content is rendered only after Entitlement cookies are validated, ensuring secure and consistent access control.
+Edge Content Protection (ECP) enforces paywall and entitlement validation at the CDN edge layer through Arc XP’s Edge Integration Framework (EIF).
+When enabled, content is rendered only after entitlement cookies are validated, ensuring secure and consistent access control.

 Content Rendering at the Edge